Skip to main content

 Of course, we know well (as the priests in Babylon didn't) that the stars are not attached inside a huge hollow sphere.
 Rather, it is the Earth which rotates around its axis, while the stars are so distant that they seem to stand still.
 The final effect, however, is the same in both cases.
 Therefore, whenever that is convenient, we can still use the celestial sphere to mark the positions of stars in the sky.

-This page titled 2.1: The Celestial Sphere is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: The Celestial Sphere is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation